Last updated on

 I first learned about acrylic cake disks when searching for reusable cake boards for my cakes.
 If you’ve watched my videos, you know I have been using (wasting) cardboard cake boards to get sharp edges on the top of my cakes.
 While searching for a solution to my problem, I came across Cake Safe.
 Cake Safe is a family-owned company from Rhode Island that specializes in cake transporting and decorating products.
 They are best known for their innovative cake transporting box, called the Cake Safe.
-(I’ll have more on that in another post).
-They also sell acrylic cake disks, scrapers, work boards and a number of other helpful tools for cake decorating.
+(Check out my post HERE to learn how to use Cake Safe).
+They also sell acrylic cake disks, scrapers, work boards, and a number of other helpful tools for cake decorating.

 Acrylic Cake Disks

 I was immediately drawn to their acrylic cake disks, and knew I had to get my hands on some after watching their video tutorials.
 The disks looked simple enough to use and gave the cakes perfectly sharp edges.

 This past weekend I gave the disks a try and recorded the whole experience so you could see first-hand how to use the disks!

 What I learned from my first use of the acrylic disks

 Overall, I really like the acrylic cake disks and I’ll continue to use them on all my cakes.
 As you saw in the video, I did have a couple of hiccups on my first try with the disks.

 - In the Cake Safe video, they instruct you to put some frosting between the parchment paper and one of the acrylic disks.
 When you come to this step, just put about four small scrapes of frosting on the edge of the parchment.
 If you put too much frosting on the parchment, it will be hard to scrape off the acrylic disks.